abbreviatedman/dotfiles/computer-setup.md

 - copy the token to the clipboard
 - use `hub` to clone something (maybe dangerroom)
 - enter the access token as the password and say yes to adding it permanently

-# Add Global NPM Packages

-- `npm i -g prettier`
-- optional (if in a hurry, takes a while and you can do it later): `npm i -g jest surge typescript nodemon live-server`

 # Install Doom Emacs